MGH-VIC/CyTOF-Tools/BatchCorrelationMatching/README.md

 8) Run GenerateMatchingPPT
 9) Manual matching through powerpoint visualization

+Template for pipeline can be found in CorrelationMatchingExample.R
 * Currently, importing functions into master script is suboptimal (To do)
 * Currently, Hungarian algorithm is implemented for multi-experiment matching but needs work implementing transitivity bias